 You will have 45 minutes to complete a written task on a topic relevant to social work.
 The topic is given at the start of the exercise.

 Following this you will have an individual selection interview which will last around 30 minutes.
 You will be allocated a time for your individual interview so please be prepared to wait.
 The interview panel will comprise of a staff member from the Distance Learning course teaching team and may include a social work practitioner and a member of the Lived Experience network which comprises of service users and carers.

 As well as allowing us to assess your suitability for the course the individual interview will allow you the opportunity to ask any questions you have.

-If you've applied for more than one course at Gray's School of Art, we will normally be able to assess your work for all applications during this interview, so you do not have to attend more than once.
+If you've applied for more than one course at Gray's, we will make arrangements to be able to assess your work for all applications during a single interview, so you do not have to attend multiple sessions.

 Please remember to bring a portfolio of artwork and two passport size photographs of yourself with your name and UCAS Personal ID written on the reverse.